alpinedev51/alpinedev51/README.md

 -------
 <h3 align="center">🍎 About Me</h3>

-- :microscope: Current Researcher at the NSF sponsored REU in mathematics hosted by the Department of Math and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I am researching learning differential equations from agent-based models with adaptive behaviors in biology using biologically-informed neural networks and sparse regression techniques
+- :microscope: Current Researcher at the NSF sponsored REU in Mathematics hosted by the Department of Math and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I am researching learning differential equations for agent-based models with adaptive behaviors in biology using biologically-informed neural networks and sparse regression techniques.

 - 🐐 Rock climbing enthusiast
 - 🚴 Mountain biking enjoyer